sebo-b/warp/README.md

 There is no UI for it yet.
 So SQL is your best friend.
 Look at tables `zone` and `seat` in `warp/sql/schema.sql` and `warp/sql/sample_data.sql.` Note that seat (x,y) coordinates are not the center of the seat.
 It is the top-left corner of the seat sprite, which is 48x48.

-### How to add / manage users
+### How to import users

-Again, no UI for it yet.
+You can add them manually one by one via the users management tab or import directly to sqlite.
 Basically insert users to `user` table, look at table definition in `warp/sql/schema.sql.`

 The role is one of:
 ```